 Where can I get PrEP in Tayside?

 PrEP is only available from sexual health and MOT clinics in Tayside.
-You must be seen by a nurse (at a sexual health or MOT clinic – click here for opening times) for a pre-PrEP consultation and then an appointment will be made for you at a PrEP clinic to see a consultant.
+You must be seen by a nurse (sexuallhealth k-in or MOT clinic – click here for opening times) for a pre-PrEP consultation and then an appointment will be made for you at a PrEP clinic to see a consultant.
 A decision and treatment plan will be made by the consultant together with you once they have reviewed all the results from your assessment with the nurse.